 The Lavelle Fund supports programs that help people who are blind and visually impaired lead independent, productive lives, together with eye care programs working to prevent and treat vision loss.
 Programs in the Catholic tradition of serving the disadvantaged are of special interest.

-The Fund predominantly supports organizations that serve the New York City metropolitan area or New York State, but also funds programs benefiting the developing world.
+The Fund predominantly supports organizations that serve the New York City metropolitan area or New York State, but also funds programs benefiting other parts of the U.S. and the developing world.
 Both direct service and capacity-building support are concentrated on programs with records of achieving measurable impact on the population served.

 Lavelle Fund for the Blind, Inc. is an outgrowth of the Lavelle School for the Blind, which was founded and began operating as a school for the blind in 1904.
 For most of the succeeding century, the Lavelle School was led by the Sisters of Saint Dominic of Blauvelt, New York.
 It was the Sisters’ Christian values, caring, and professionalism that helped prepare generations of Lavelle students for independent, productive lives – and, in doing so, to inspire and attract ongoing support from New York’s Catholic community.